Info and Instructions for the PlayoffComputer app

 might win with 50 points while another might lose with 150 points at the same time.
 Thus, there is not a

-perfect way to project them in those calculations.
+perfect way to project them in these calculations.

 - The program attempts to compensate by computing a realistic amount of points that one team could gain on